yihany02/Airbnb-Price-Prediction/README.md

 1. AB_NYC_2019.csv: The dataset of Airbnb listings and metrics in NYC, NY, USA (2019), obtained from Kaggle (https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data/data).
 2. ML_Project_Airbnb_Prices.ipynb: The code file including data preparation, exploratory analysis, data preprocessing, hyperparameter tuning, and model selection.
-3. ML_Project_Airbnb_Prices.pdf: The report file including communication of the related business question and statistical question, explanation of the exploratory analysis and machine learning workflow, and the interpretation of model results.

 ## How to Reproduce Results